tiacsys/bridle/boards/shields/rpi_pico_lcd/doc/index.rst

    .. group-tab:: Waveshare Pico LCD 2

-      Print the input events related to the five on-shield test keys using the :ref:`Input subsystem API <zephyr:input>`.
+      Print the input events related to the four on-shield user keys using the :ref:`Input subsystem API <zephyr:input>`.
 That are:

       | :hwftlbl-btn:`0` : :devicetree:`zephyr,code = <INPUT_KEY_0>;`